chocobin83/chocobin83/README.md

-- Always trying to learn new stuff
+- Trying to learn new stuff

 <!---
 chocobin83/chocobin83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.